Projects in digital fabrication, 3D design, and making.

 After adding straps, here’s a view of the inside: Left: Design & fit prototype 1, printed in Draft resin.
 Right: Finished piece, with EVA foam padding and resin inserts to hold replaceable lenses and ear protectors in place.

-The good: Quality-wise, I’m very happy with the build.
+The good: Quality-wise, I’m quite happy with the build.
 Since I wanted to get the outer shell to the printer ASAP, before I had finished designing the retaining inserts for the eye and ear protectors, I didn’t have many screw holes defined in the shell.
 To get things moving a little faster, I hand-drilled the holes for heat-set inserts using the retaining inserts as a drill guide - which worked like a charm, if a little labor intensive.
 Printing or molding the insert holes would be the way to go if this were manufactured at any scale.

 The bad: In testing, my ignorance of the vagaries of dog psychology became clear.
 It seems like other dogs don’t react very well to this headgear, either.
 Larger dogs in particular find it threatening, which makes me cautious of using it at the dog park for Hilde’s safety.
 So instead, it will be reserved for hikes and other activities.